Udayagour14/Excel_AquaFizz-Employee-Compliance-and-Sales-Analysis/README.md

 Expand to include customer name, city, etc.

-Close & Load to a new sheet.
+Close & Load to a same sheet order.

 for example____
 --------